simdjson/simdjson/HACKING.md

 * **.drone.yml:** Definitions for Drone CI.
 * **.appveyor.yml:** Definitions for Appveyor CI (Windows).
 * **.circleci:** Definitions for Circle CI.
-* **amalgamation.sh:** Generates singleheader/simdjson.h and singleheader/simdjson.cpp for release.
+* **amalgamate.sh:** Generates singleheader/simdjson.h and singleheader/simdjson.cpp for release.
 * **benchmark:** This is where we do benchmarking.
 Benchmarking is core to every change we make; the cardinal rule is don't regress performance without knowing exactly why, and what you're trading for it.
 If you're not sure what else to do to check your performance, this is always a good start: